What are the Food Safety Modernization Act (FSMA) and the Produce Safety rule?

 year average) should follow basic food safety rules as a part of good farm management

-How are the Produce Safety rules and FSMA different from Good Agricultural Practices
+How is the FSMA Produce Safety Rule different from GAP?

 The basic difference between these two systems is that FSMA is a federally mandated